Labcorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

-To determine the concentration of levetiracetam in the blood to establish an individualized dose; to detect toxicity or verify that you are taking the medication as prescribed (compliance); to monitor during health changes that may affect drug clearance and/or kidney function
+To determine the level of levetiracetam in your blood to help establish an individualized dose; to detect toxicity or verify that you are taking the medication as prescribed (compliance); to monitor the impact of a recent health change affecting drug clearance or kidney function

-Initially when establishing dosage; when indicated to detect low or excessive (potentially toxic) concentrations; when you have decreased kidney function; sometimes to verify compliance
+After a stable dose is initially achieved; when indicated to detect low or excessive (potentially toxic) levels; when you have decreased kidney function; sometimes to verify compliance

-A blood sample drawn from a vein in your arm, typically just before your next dose
+A blood sample drawn from a vein, typically just before your next dose (trough level)

 Epilepsy affects the brain's ability to transmit electrical impulses and to regulate nerve activity.
 During a seizure, a person may experience changes in consciousness, alterations in sight, smell, and taste, and may experience convulsions.
 The frequency of seizures varies from a single episode, to occasional seizures, to recurrent seizures.
 Seizures are categorized by the parts of the brain and body that are affected.
 Levetiracetam is prescribed to help prevent specific types of recurrent seizures.